 So as endless runners go, TMNT: Rooftop Run gets a pass.
 Its balance of orbs verse attacking keeps the game interesting, and the game looks and plays well.
 Its paywall shenanigans are a problem however (and funnily enough, the game starts off with a warning that the real money options can be turned off in your settings), so really unless you're a fan of the Teenage Mutant Ninja Turtles or a hardcore endless runner player, this could easily be overlooked.

 Description#1 App in 80 countries!
-Now, you can play as Leo, Donnie, Raph, or Mikey in this action packed combat runner with an all new vehicle mode!
-Run, jump, fight and now drive through New York’s endless cityscape as you rid it from the Foot Clan, Kraang, Dimension X and now Baxter Stockman.
+You can play as Leo, Donnie, Raph, Mikey, or unlockable characters April and Casey Jones in this action packed combat runner with vehicle mode!
+Run, jump, fight and drive through New York’s endless cityscape as you rid it from the Foot Clan, Kraang, Dimension X and Baxter Stockman.

 Collect energy orbs to unlock exclusive weapons, gear, and boosts that will keep you one step ahead of the Kraang ship.
 One-touch controls combine with ninja moves and shell shocking battles for an epic gaming experience.
 BOOYAKASHA!

-TEENAGE MUTANT NINJA TURTLES: Rooftop Run charges real money for additional in-app content.
+TEENAGE MUTANT NINJA TURTLES: Rooftop Run offers in-app purchases and charges real money for additional in-app content.
 You may lock out the ability to purchase in-app content by adjusting your device settings.

-*Drive the Shellraiser through the streets of New York in the all new vehicle mode!
+*Drive the Shellraiser through the streets of New York during vehicle mode

 *Jump ramps, crush obstacles and tap to shoot the garbage cannon at oncoming enemies